 Qualifications, Exceptions, and Special Rules

 - Introductory courses do not have to be taken in any particular sequence: thus, students may take one of the “second” Introductory courses before Fundamental Concepts or How to Rule the World.

 - Students who join the major after their sophomore year should not take Introductory courses.
 With department permission, they may substitute other elective courses for the standard introductory.
-Students who have scored at least a 4 on the American Government or Comparative Government AP exams may waive the second introductory course.
-In either of these cases, students will still need to take ten courses and will need to see the Director of Undergraduate Studies in order to get this waiver recorded on their Degree Audits.
+Students who have scored at least a 4 on the American Government or Comparative Government AP exams may place out of the second introductory course.
+In either of these cases, students will still need to take ten courses and will need to complete and submit the online Degree Audit Course Substitution and Waiver Form which is found at the Academic Forms and Diploma Information web page.
+The Degree Audit Course Substitution and Waiver Form will be routed to the Director of Undergraduate Studies for review and approval.

-The courses in Political Science offered in the Woods College are separate from the courses offered in the Department and cannot generally be used towards the major.
-Students who believe they have a compelling reason to use a Woods College course for the major as an elective course must petition the Department’s Director of Undergraduate Studies prior to the start of the class to see whether an exception can be made.
+The courses in Political Science offered in the Woods College of Advancing Studies are separate from the courses offered in the Department and cannot generally be used towards the major.
+Students who believe they have a compelling reason to use a Woods College of Advancing Studies course for the major as an elective course must petition the Department’s Director of Undergraduate Studies prior to the start of the class to see whether an exception can be made.

 - Students may transfer up to four courses from other institutions, including study abroad programs; however, in no case may a student earn a degree in Political Science without taking at least six courses (18 credits) in the Department.
 Transfer credits and study abroad credits may not be used to satisfy the four subfield distributional requirements.